Mauro Icardi: Personal life

-Icardi married Argentine media personality Wanda Nara.
-Nara was married to Icardi's former Sampdoria teammate Maxi López, but the couple split after her relationship with Icardi was exposed.
-She and López began divorce proceedings in December 2013.
-Nara and Icardi subsequently married on 27 May 2014, not long after the divorce was finalised, at a small ceremony in Buenos Aires.
-They have two daughters, Francesca, born on 19 January 2015, and Isabella, born on 27 October 2016.
+Icardi married Argentine media personality Wanda Nara in 2014.
+Nara was married to Icardi's former Sampdoria teammate Maxi López, but the couple broke up after her extramarital affair with Icardi was exposed.
+Nara and López began divorce proceedings in December 2013.
+Nara and Icardi married on 27 May, not long after her divorce from López was finalised, in a small ceremony in Buenos Aires.
+Icardi and Nara have two daughters: Francesca, born on 19 January 2015, and Isabella, born on 27 October 2016.
 Both were born in Milan.

-The marriage to Wanda provoked animosity against Icardi in Argentina, making him a target of rumors and unsubstantiated claims by Argentinian tabloids.
-It has been argued that the generalized hatred against him has been an important factor against his being called to the national team, and even prospective calls have been heavily criticized by figures such as the late Diego Maradona, who had entangled in bitter exchanges with Icardi on Twitter as a result of his marriage to Nara.
-During an April 2014 Serie A match between Sampdoria and Inter, López notably refused to shake Icardi's hand, leading the press to dub the game the "Wanda derby".
-Two years later, López repeated the story by again refusing to shake Icardi's hand during a Serie A match against Torino.
+Icardi's marriage to Nara provoked animosity against him in Argentina, making him a regular target in Argentinian tabloids.
+It was argued the animosity towards him was an important factor against Icardi being called to the national team.
+Prospective calls were heavily criticized by sporting figures, including Diego Maradona, who had an infamous social media exchanges with Icardi regarding his marriage to Nara in 2017.
+During an April 2014 Serie A match between Sampdoria and Inter, López notably refused to shake Icardi's hand, leading Argentinian press to dub games between the pair as the "Wanda derby".
+Two years later, López again refused to shake Icardi's hand during a Serie A match against Torino.

-He features on the cover of the Italian version of EA Sports' FIFA 16, alongside global cover star and compatriot Lionel Messi.
-On 6 December 2015, Icardi was robbed of his £29,000 Hublot watch after Inter's 1–0 win over Genoa.

-On 11 October 2016, Icardi released his autobiography called Sempre Avanti (Always Forward) published by Sperling & Kupfer.
-The book caused controversy as Icardi had described an incident which offended certain Inter fans, leading to a banner being displayed calling for Icardi to leave the club.
-He was fined by the club and was forced to remove such content from the book.
+On 6 December 2015, Icardi was robbed of his €39,000 Hublot watch after Inter's 1–0 home win over Genoa.
+On 11 October 2016, the release of Icardi's autobiography, Sempre Avanti (Always Forward), caused controversy for a passage offending some Inter fans, leading to a banner being displayed at games calling for Icardi to leave the club.
+Icardi was fined by Inter and the passage was removed from subsequent editions of the book.

-In October 2021, Icardi was publicly accused by his wife Nara of having an affair with María Eugenia Suárez (known as China Suárez), following her discovery of messages between the pair on his phone.
-After years of an on-again, off-again relationship, Nara announced their separation on 10 July 2024.
-In January 2025, Icardi went public with his relationship with China Suárez.
-In the same month, he accused Nara of having had an affair with his former Inter Milan teammate Keita Baldé in January 2023.
+As of 2026, Icardi lives in Istanbul with Argentine model and actress María Eugenia Suárez and her three children.
+In March 2026, Icardi was implicated in legal proceedings concerning €416,000 worth of unpaid rent and damage to the couple's villa in Istanbul.